rinatoptimus/dots/README.md

 # dots
 Dots are connected with a "rubber" node.
+Popmotion.js is used.